 8. If not completed at step 4, the selection of VFL participants by the VFL server may be performed or refined based on the inputs received by the VFL server from the VFL participants.
+At this step, VFL active participant may perform sample alignment by identifying overlap/intersection of supported samples of all VFL passive participant.
+A VFL passive participant selected in step 4, may be excluded from VFL training if the list of its supported samples has zero or very little overlap with supported samples of other VFL passive participants.

+Based on supported feature of each passive participant (feature dimension of each passive participant), VFL active participant may also decide how to partition data features between passive participants and assigns a subset of features to each passive participant.
+A passive participant selected in step 4 may be excluded from VFL training if the list of its supported feature has zero overlap with the list of required features.
+As the 3GPP specified analytics IDs require input data from different domains including 5GC and AF, a domain-based feature selection for cross domain VFL can be used where each domain performs VFL training based the data owned by that domain (i.e., AF performs VFL training based on AF data and 5GC performs VFL training based on 5GC data).
+However, within each domain also, it is important to decide how to vertically divide data features among multiple VFL participants.
+For example, observed service experience analytics ID, within 5GC domain, requires input data from AMF, SMF and UPF.
+In one approach, VFL passive participants may perform VFL training based on AMF, SMF and UPF data together.
+In another approach, each VFL passive participant may perform VFL training based on different NF type.

 9. The VFL training process starts on this step, where intermediate training results are shared and coordinated by the VFL server, facilitating a collaborative approach to model refinement across the VFL participating entities.
 In the first iteration, the VFL server triggers the VFL training process by invoking a ML Model Training service subscription operation from the VFL Participant #1 (e.g. NWDAF).
 In the subsequent iteration, the VFL server may need to use the ML Model Training service notification operation with the Participant #2 (or last participant if more than two) (e.g. AF via NEF) to enable model refinements in each participant.
 Subsequent iterations may require the VFL server to subscribe or notify from/to either participant using the ML Model Training service.
 While the existing Nnwdaf_MLModelTraining service can be used for NWDAF participants, a new service at the NEF/AF is required to support this functionality.
 In the last iteration, the VFL server informs the VFL participants that the VFL training process is completed via a suitable flag, steps 10 through 12 are skipped, and the VFL training loop is terminated.